Logo Pusaka Collection

 Design: Centre field decorated with large nested kaif patterns, symbolic of relationship with the ancestors, executed in white on indigo, part of the indigo double-dyed, a practice that is typical for Amanatun.
 The two striped side panels are predominantly a pale coral-like red, but both also contain white on indigo dot stripes, and a wider ikated stripe with looping hooks in white on indigo.
 The indigo, oddly, radiates warmth.
 Twisted fringes.

 Comment: Older mau executed in vegetable dyes only.
 Excellent weaving which brings out the strength of the complex kaif pattern.
 Beautiful tonality and soft patina.
 Faint smell of decomposing indigo undergirds age estimate - as does the fact that in the red side panels only vegetable dyes were used, instead of the chemical dyes that have been common in Amanatun and other parts of Timor since the 1960s, and in some areas well before.
-From old Dutch collection.
+From old private collection, Kupang.

 Background: Chapters on Timor and West Timor.